kratuvwxyz/Psychic-Word-Game/README.md

 ## CONTACT

-**I'd Love To Hear From You.**
 Thank you for your time and consideration.
 My mantra is simple, *chase perfection to catch excellence*.
-I hope you enjoy my work.
-Please email me at <a href="mailto:github@desaign.studio?Subject=Message from Github">github@desaign.studio</a>.
+I hope you enjoy my work. **I'd love to hear from you.** Please email me at <a href="mailto:github@desaign.studio?Subject=Message from Github">github@desaign.studio</a>.

 <hr/>